 Dog bites can be serious.
-Even small bites can lead to infection and disease, and a severe bite can require stitches or surgery.
+Even minor bites can lead to infection and disease, and a severe bite can require stitches or surgery.
 In many cases, one dog attack can have lifelong effects.
-Out of the millions of dog bites that happen every year, approximately 27,000 will require reconstructive surgery.
-Tragically, many dog bite victims are children.
-If you live in Athens and you were bitten by a dog, you should talk to a dog bite lawyer.
+If you live in Athens and got bit by a dog, you should talk to a dog bite lawyer.

 John Foy & Associates has the experience and expertise to help.
 We have worked on behalf of dog bite victims for over 20 years.
-We began as a small local law firm and became one of the most respected law offices in the country, largely because we devote ourselves exclusively to helping injury victims—and we have a track record of success.
-If you or a loved one was bitten by a dog, let us give you a free consultation with the best dog bites lawyers in the Athens area.
-Contact us at 706-400-4000 and get your free consultation today.
+If a dog bit you or a loved one, let us give you a free consultation with the best dog bites lawyers in the Athens area.

 The most important thing after any dog bite is to get as much information as you can.
 Your case will be much easier if you can find out who owns the dog and where they live.
-If you do find the owner, ask if the dog has had its shots and has a clean bill of health.
+If you find the owner, ask if the dog has had its shots and has a clean bill of health.

 to find a John Foy office near you

-- Animal Control.
-The county Animal Control service is the main agency responsible for documenting all dangerous animals and reporting dog attacks.
+- The county Animal Control service is the primary agency responsible for documenting all dangerous animals and reporting dog attacks.
 They will know if the dog has a history of aggression.

-It’s rare for a dog to be put down after an attack.
-Georgia allows offers most dogs one “free bite,” meaning if it’s the dog’s first offense you still have all your rights enforced as the victim, but the dog itself is not punished.
+It’s rare for a dog to get put down after an attack.
+Georgia allows most dogs one “free bite,” meaning if it’s the dog’s first offense, you still have all your rights enforced as the victim, but the dog itself won’t get punished.
 The only exceptions are dogs that belong to certain highly aggressive breeds, such as:

 - Pit bulls